piyush-taneja/piyush-taneja.github.io/flab.md

 - Developed E-malers for the company using HTML, CSS, JavaScript.
 - Worked on the Magento platform.
 - My Daily task was to make E-malers for the upcoming festivals using my tech stack and use different products available on the website to help thecompany in making their     customers aware about it.
+- Technoloies worked on-> HTML, CSS, JavaScript, Jquery, Bootstrap, MySQL, PHP, Adobe Photoshop